 These health services are available to all currently registered students with health coverage (i.e., OHIP/provincial insurance, UHIP) at no additional cost.
 For more information, visit utm.utoronto.ca/health.

-Full-time undergraduate UTM students are automatically covered by the UTSU Health and Dental Plan.
+Full-time undergraduate UTM students are automatically covered by the UTMSU Health and Dental Plan.
 This extended health and dental coverage supplements provincial health care and other basic health-care programs.
-Extended health, dental, vision, travel, and accidental death & dismemberment benefits are included in the plan.
+Extended health, dental, vision, travel and accidental death and dismemberment benefits are included in the plan.
 Policies typically run from September to August for students enrolled in the fall and winter sessions.
 To learn more about the plan, please visit the Your Coverage page.

 Your Health and Dental Plan benefits can be used anywhere in the world.
-To access your benefits, you can fill out a claim form after accessing health services online or via the mobile app, or you can use the Pay-Direct-Card to process a prescription claim immediately.
-For more on claims, visit the UTSU Health and Dental Claims page.
+To access your benefits, you can submit a claim after accessing health services online or via the mobile app, or you can ask your healthcare professional to submit the claims directly to Greenshield.
+For more on claims, visit the UTMSU Health and Dental Claims page.

 International Student Coverage: University Health Insurance Plan (UHIP)

-Health care can be very expensive.
+In Canada, health care can be very expensive.
 The University Health Insurance Plan (UHIP) is a mandatory health insurance plan for most international students to ensure you have basic health care coverage while studying in Ontario.
 UHIP coverate includes hospital, ambulance and physician services, lab and x-ray services, other practitioners, pregnancy related health care, and more.
 Students are automatically enrolled and charges are listed on ACORN, your student account.
 This coverage is provided in addition to the UTSU Health and Dental Plan.
 The supplementary health plan coverage includes; prescription drugs, massage therapy, chiropractor, physiotherapy, psychologist, vision coverage, dental coverage, and more.
 Also, we recommend that you bring a copy of your medical records to Canada in case you need them.

 When you arrive in Canada, you must:

-- Register online and print your UHIP or, pick it up in residence (for residence students) or the International Education Centre (for non-residence students)
+- Register online and print your UHIP card, or pick it up at the International Education Centre (DV 2071).